 - Buddy to go on a ride with,

-- Closed water container such as a water bottle or camelback.
+- Personal Water (water bottle, camelback, etc)

 - Closed toe shoes worn on your feet.

 Do I need to bring my own bike?
 No. Wente has a fleet of high-quality mountain bikes of all sizes.
 Helmets are also provided.